Renewable energy in Canada: Northwest Territories

 Energy use in the NWT can be split roughly into thirds – 1/3 electricity, 1/3 heating and 1/3 transportation.

 Roughly 1/3 of electricity generated in the NWT is renewable, with the majority coming from hydro-electricity. and smaller contributions from wind and solar PV.

 Roughly 10% of heating energy in the NWT is renewable, with the majority coming from wood pellets and smaller contributions from cordwood.

 The Northwest Territories has a high potential to generate energy through hydro and wind power.
 Initiatives were in place to expand and promote the use of biomass, wind power, and solar energy.

 Nunavut

 Almost all electricity is generated from Diesel fuel.
 Power lines to transport energy from Manitoba to Nunavut are in planning stages.
 Goals in place to reduce dependency on fossil fuels.

 There are currently no real renewable sources of energy or infrastructure that exists in the territory.

 Quebec

 Crown corporations own and generate most electricity in the province.
-Electricity nearly all made from renewable sources.
-Hydro energy generating the most of the electricity.
+Electricity is nearly all made from renewable sources.
+Hydro energy generating most of the electricity.
 Goals to reduce GHG emissions are set for 2020; through the implementation of the Climate Change Action Plan.
 Wind power provides over 4000 MW of electricity.